Freddie Jenkins

 Freddie Jenkins (October 10, 1906 – July 12, 1978) was an American jazz trumpeter.

 Life and works

-Freddie Jenkins was born in New York City, United States on October 10, 1906.
-Jenkins played in the Jenkins Orphanage Band when young, and attended Wilberforce University.
-At Wilberforce he played with Edgar Hayes and Horace Henderson (1924–1928) as a member of the Collegians band.
-Following graduation, he took a position in Duke Ellington's Orchestra in 1928.
-As a member, he soloed in the 1930 film, Check and Double Check, during a performance of the song "Old Man Blues".
+Freddie Jenkins was born in New York City, United States, on October 10, 1906.
+He played in the Jenkins Orphanage Band when young, and attended Wilberforce University.
+At Wilberforce, he played with Edgar Hayes and Horace Henderson (1924–1928) as a member of the Collegians band.
+Following graduation, Jenkins took a position in Duke Ellington's Orchestra in 1928.
+As a member, Jenkins soloed in the 1930 film Check and Double Check, during a performance of the song "Old Man Blues".
 He remained with the Ellington Orchestra until 1935, when lung problems forced him to quit.